 Chocolateria San Gines

 By this point, you’re probably feeling a little peckish and there’s nowhere better to stop off for an indulgent treat than the Chocolateria San Gines.
 Heading here for the famed chocolate con churros is a rite of passage when visiting Madrid and with quick and efficient service it won’t take too much time out of your day.
-Chocolateria San Gines have been serving up these delicious snacks since 1894 so they certainly know a thing or two about churros!
-While chocolate con churros is supposed to be a breakfast dish, Chocolateria San Gines is open 24 hours a day, but to be honest, I’m not complaining!
+It has been serving up these delicious snacks since 1894 so they certainly know a thing or two about churros!
+Chocolate con churros are supposed to be a breakfast dish, Chocolateria San Gines is open 24 hours a day, but to be honest, I’m not complaining!

 While it may seem that all there is to do in Madrid is visit squares, by the time you reach Plaza Mayor you’ll be beginning to see why this is a great way to spend the day.
 Each of Madrid’s impressive Plazas has its own character and charm as well as a wealth of museums, galleries, and architecture to admire.